itamargol/EarlyStoppingByMetric/README.md

 ```

-**What are the minimum amount of samples you would like to take into account while optimizing metric on validation set**
+**What is the minimum amount of samples would you like to take into account while optimizing metric on validation set?**

 ``` python